 What are the requirements to TEFL in South Korea?

-Now you’re really sold on South Korea, we’re sure you’re wondering what the requirements are to TEFL there.
+Now you’re really sold on South Korea, we’re sure you’re wondering what the requirements are to join our South Korea TEFL internship.
 We’ve got you covered!
 You’ll need the following:

 - Bachelor’s degree/diploma from an accredited college or university.